doug2525/kafka-connect-docker/README.md

 ```bash
  docker run -dit --name kafka-sbx -p 2181:2181 -p 3030:3030 -p 8081-8083:8081-8083 -p 9581-9585:9581-9585 -p 9092-9093:9092-9093 -e ADV_HOST=<your-machine-ip> -e ENABLE_SSL=1 landoop/fast-data-dev:latest
  ```
 Replace the value of `ADV_HOST` with your LAN IP.

- You can check `http://<your-machine-ip>:3030` for for the Landoop dashboard.
+You can check `http://<your-machine-ip>:3030` for the Landoop dashboard.

 You can download the certs needed to connect to Kafka over SSL from `http://<your-machine-ip>:3030/certs`.
 The password for key/truststore and SSL key is `fastdata`.

 ## Running connectors.